adconk/r-api-on-serverless/README.md

-# Fast & Iterative R Machine Learning Models on Serverless APIs
+# Iterative R Machine Learning Models on Serverless APIs

 What API devs and Data Scientists should know about migrating R to Serverless on AWS.